BurkovBA/BurkovBA.github.io/content/blog/2021-03-11-1/index.md

 Technical requirements for the storage system were as follows:
  - <u>filesystem abstraction</u> was highly desirable, so that our storage could be mounted directly from the hosts and accessed as a local filesystem
- - <u>latency</u> was not an issue, so supercomputing solutions like GPFS are not really necessary
+ - <u>latency</u> was not an issue, so supercomputing solutions like GPFS were not really necessary
  - <u>throughput</u> - around 100 GB/s: we had to build a system able to exchange ~5 Petabytes of data a day, being accessed by hundreds of compute nodes
  - <u>storage capacity</u> of at least 20PiB was required
- - <u>usable/raw space ratio</u> was important; by no means was this installation cheap, but we didn't want it to become more costly than it had to be
+ - <u>usable/raw space ratio</u> was important; by no means was this installation cheap, but we didn't want it to get more costly than it had to be
  - <u>Kubernetes</u> integration that allowed to create volumes within our filesystem was a huge perk
  - <u>fault tolerance</u> to a simultaneous crash of several hard drives or several hosts was a must; electrical problems within a rack, or a room were a second-thought